dave-woods/yt-search-play/README.md

 ## Installation and usage

 Make sure to give the script execution permission once it's downloaded.
 If you download just the script alone, you can run it with the `--generate-config` option to create the default configuration file in the same directory without launching the rest of the program.
+Note that the last line is optional to enable extra functionality.
 ##### Method 1 (recommended)
-Note that the last line is optional to enable extra functionality.
 ```
 git clone https://github.com/dave-woods/yt-search-play.git
 cd yt-search-play
 chmod +x yt-search-play
-cd ppt && npm i
+cd ppt && npm i # optional
 ```
-Once you have the file downloaded and executable, you might want to add the script's directory to your PATH variable to make it executable from anywhere without having to specify the full path to it.
+Once you have downloaded the program and made it executable, you might want to add the script's directory to your PATH variable to make it executable from anywhere without having to specify the full path to it.
 The simplest way is to symlink to your user `bin` directory.

 ```
 ln -s ./yt-search-play ~/bin/yt-search-play